-The success of that first event took them by complete surprise.
-The four expected a crowd of around 30 or 40 if they were lucky.
-But that night, people filed into The Great Northern Railway Tavern in Hornsey… and they carried on filing in, people bringing in boxes of albums and carrier bags stuffed with singles, memorabilia, picture discs.
+The success of that first event took the four by complete surprise.
+They expected a crowd of around 30 or 40, if they were lucky.
+But that night, people filed into The Great Northern Railway Tavern in Hornsey… and they carried on filing in, bringing in boxes of albums and carrier bags stuffed with singles, memorabilia, picture discs.
 The theme had ignited that symbiotic passion of music and memories.
 The stories unfolded, and the vinyl spun.

-There have now been around a dozen or so Stylus Stories nights with the event having recently moved to a new home at the Earl Haig Hall in Crouch End.
+There have now been around a dozen or so Stylus Stories nights, with the event now finding a new home at the Earl Haig Hall in Crouch End.
 Victor Vinyl explains the evenings thus, “you don’t have to contribute, but if you do, you can offer a story that has a personal thread about your life to share with the audience, and fuse it with a tune that is universal to all.. .it’s a meeting of individualistic with the popular, the unique with the universal, the unknown story and the well known music, or something like that.
 It doesn’t have to be funny or bawdy, it can be sad and lonely if you like, and indeed some are.
 It’s not all about blokes not getting shagged at pop festivals in 1972.’

-Meeting a couple of friends for a drink one eve at Earl Haig, the Stylus Stories beermat was a catalyst for a storytelling session in preparation for their next event.
-My friend told this tale: “When I first came to London I had a job delivering and operating technical equipment for theatres and film.
+Meeting a couple of friends for a drink one eve at Earl Haig, the Stylus Stories beer mat on our table was the catalyst for a storytelling session between the three of us.
+One friend told this tale: “When I first came to London I had a job delivering and operating technical equipment for theatres and film.
 An early task was to deliver lights and a smoke machine to a small film studio in Wandsworth.
-When I arrived they were filming something weird with a girl on a wire.
+When I arrived, they were filming something weird with a girl on a wire.
 I was asked to stay and operate the smoke machine.
 A few weeks later I saw the video on Top of the Pops, promoting the debut single by The Buggles: Video Killed the Radio Star.”

 Whether you would like to share your story (or maybe keep it to yourself and just share in the fun), dust down the vinyl and pop along to the next Stylus Story event.
 Oh, and if you don’t possess the vinyl of your chosen song, just let the 45ers know, and they’ll track it down for you.